daelvn/fir/docs/generic/emit/markdown.md

 An emitter that works with a [GenericAST](/generic/parser.md#GenericAST) and turns it into markdown.

-You can see an example of the output of this formatter [here](/examples/generic-emit-markdown.md).

 ## API

 This is the API provided to work with the generic markdown emitter.